Same-sex marriage in British Columbia: Barbeau v. British Columbia

+Judgement

 In July 2001, eight same-sex couples filed a lawsuit in court, Barbeau v.
 British Columbia, arguing that banning same-sex marriage violated the Charter rights of gays and lesbians.
 On October 2, 2001, British Columbia Supreme Court Justice Ian Pitfield ruled against same-sex marriage, arguing it was not allowed under the Canadian Constitution.
 "Parliament may not enact legislation to change the legal meaning of marriage to include same-sex unions," he said.
 "I concur in the submission of the Attorney General of Canada that the core distinction between same-sex and opposite-sex relationships is so material in the Canadian context that no means exist by which to equate same-sex relationships to marriage while at the same time preserving the fundamental importance of marriage to the community."
 Justice Pitfield would be the sole judge in Canada to rule against same-sex couples.
 The couples appealed the decision to the Court of Appeal.

 On May 1, 2003, justices of the British Columbia Court of Appeal ruled 3–0 that the denial of marriage licences to same-sex couples was a violation of the Canadian Charter of Rights and Freedoms.
 "Gay rights have steadily expanded since homosexuality was made legal in Canada in 1969, and these developments have substantial public support, although the matter remains controversial," the court wrote.
 "This evolution cannot be ignored.
 Civil marriage should adapt to contemporary notions of marriage as an institution in a society which recognizes the rights of homosexual persons to non-discriminatory treatment."
 The court gave the Government of Canada until July 2, 2004 to change the definition of marriage to include same-sex couples, similar to the ruling issued in Ontario.
 On July 8, 2003, the Court of Appeal issued another ruling, lifting the stay it had put on the government in its May decision.
 The court said it was "satisfied" and noted the Ontario Court of Appeal lifting the stay in its own ruling in June 2003.
 The ruling stated that "any further delay will result in an unequal application of the law between Ontario and British Columbia."
 A few hours after the Court of Appeal ruling, Antony Porcino and Tom Graff became the first two men to be legally wed in British Columbia.
 Two conservative religious groups attempted to appeal the decision to the Supreme Court of Canada but, as they only had party intervenor status in the case, their attempt was unsuccessful.
 Several of the plaintiff couples, many of whom had been in a relationship for decades, announced they would marry in the coming months or year.